trustlines-protocol/end2end/README.md

 ## Running the end2end tests locally

-The '-l' option starts tests locally via yarn.
+The `-l` option starts tests locally via yarn.
 The relay server, parity and postgres are still being run via docker-compose.
 You must be in the clientlib's root folder to start with this option: